Alison Kharsyntiew: NorthEast United FC: 2020–2022

 On 6 December 2020, Alison was appointed as the assistant head coach of NorthEast United for the 2020–21 ISL season.
 He joined the likes of Khalid Jamil in leading Northeast United to third place finish in the league.

 Mohammedan SC: 2023–present

-Alison Kharsyntiew has transitioned from the role of Head Coach for the Mohammedan Sporting Club Reserve team to the position of Assistant Coach for the main team.
-With a background in coaching, Kharsyntiew brings valuable experience to the club, contributing to both the development of emerging talents in the reserve team and the strategic planning for the senior squad.
-His dual roles showcase his dedication to fostering talent within the club and his ability to contribute to the success of Mohammedan Sporting Club across different levels of competition.
+Alison Kharsyntiew transitioned from Head Coach of the Mohammedan Sporting Club reserve team to Assistant Coach of the senior squad.
+His coaching background includes roles in youth development and senior team strategic planning.
+During his tenure, Kharsyntiew has worked across multiple levels of the club's competitive structure.